ethanshea-ms/live-video-analytics/utilities/video-analysis/notebooks/common/install_iotedge_runtime_gpu.md

 sudo apt-get -y install iotedge
 ```

-## 6.6.
-Configure the IoT Edge Runtime Service
+## Configure the IoT Edge Runtime Service
-You need to configure the IoT Edge Runtime service, so it will connect to the IoT Hub service in the cloud.
+You need to configure the IoT Edge Runtime service, so it will connect to the IoT Hub service in the Cloud.
 To do so, you need IoT Edge Device connection string, which looks like something:

 ```
 HostName=mkov01iothub.azure-devices.net;DeviceId=mkov01iotdevid;SharedAccessKey=QK+TiYdf1WJQJf5..........oczt1S634yI=